This is how we started.

 The Hearts4Hemophilia calendar is a project borne out of the mind of Max’s sister Zoe, who read a story in Highlights magazine the summer before third grade in which a girl raised thousands of dollars for cancer research.

 Zoe saw that as a challenge, and she asked if she could raise money for hemophilia research.

-Zoe brainstormed many ideas — selling t-shirts, mugs, candy bars and desserts — until we really tried to focus on a type of project that could showcase her passion.
-Zoe loves photography, and has always enjoyed trying to capture everything from the important moments in her life to the frivolity of a bunny hopping in the yard.
+Zoe brainstormed many ideas — selling t-shirts, mugs, candy bars and desserts — but Zoe loves photography, and has always enjoyed trying to capture moments in her life.